In Short

 Home-based franchises may qualify for extra tax deductions for their office space.
 You can deduct part of your mortgage or rent, utilities, and maintenance costs based on the business portion of your home.
 Keep detailed records of these expenses.
 You may also claim deductions for travel between your home office and client sites.
 However, these deductions have rules and limits set by the ATO.
 Consult a tax professional to ensure you claim the correct deductions.

 Opening multiple franchise locations offers several tax-saving opportunities.
-You could set up a holding company to reduce taxes and protect assets.
+You could set up a holding company to spread taxes through offsetting losses against profits and protect assets in your tax consolidated group.
 Sharing services between locations can also lead to larger tax deductions.
 Keep separate records for each location to maximise deductions.
 Be aware of payroll tax rules if wages across locations increase.
 Once again, consult a tax professional to plan the best tax strategy for multiple locations.

 We appreciate your feedback – your submission has been successfully received.